 What can you do with old lawnmower blades:

-● Step 1: Check the old blades properly:
+● Check the old blades properly:

 Lawnmower blades frequently wear out after 30-40 hours of work.
 Depending on your situation, this is after each season.
 One can always sharpen them, but eventually, they reach a point where replacement is unavoidable to ensure smooth operation.
-The blades can get dull, cracked, or uneven due to the environment’s dirt and debris.
-Moreover, cutting drier and harder grass is more deteriorating for their health.

-• How often is it sharpened: It would help if you always keep a pad to note down the number of times the blades have been serviced.
-If it exceeds 4 to 5 times, you need to use a new set too for a superb quality blade.
+It would help if you continually keep a pad to note how many times the blades have been serviced.
+If it exceeds 4 to 5 times, you must use a new set for a superb blade.
 But this 4 to 5 times is not a rigid boundary.
-It depends on many factors, like how strong the metal is, how much did you take off during earlier sharpening and the type of previous damage.
+It depends on many factors, like how strong the metal is, how much you take off during earlier sharpening, and the type of previous damage.

-• Minor cracks and scratches: If there are minor cracks and scratches on your old mower blade, you can still sharpen them again with basic machine tools.
+If your old mower blade has minor cracks and scratches, you can still sharpen it again with essential machine tools.

 Depending on the examination, you can classify the old blade into two categories: